Skip to Content

 Navy Bean and Ham Bone Soup Recipe

-This Crock Pot, easy to make, hearty Navy Bean Soup Recipe comes together quickly!
-Using a combination of canned navy beans, great northern beans, spices, herbs, and of course a leftover ham bone and ham!
+This Crock Pot, easy-to-make, hearty Navy Bean Soup Recipe comes together quickly!
+Using a combination of canned navy beans, great northern beans, spices, herbs, and, of course, a leftover ham bone and ham!
 It’s a great recipe the whole family will love!

 Overhead shot of Navy Bean Soup in a white bowl with two slices of corn bread on a cutting board.